 Are there scorpions in the Dominican Republic?

-1,500 species of scorpions are known to scientists, just 25 are thought to be lethal to people and none lives in the Dominican Republic.
+1,500 scorpions are known to scientists, just 25 are thought to be lethal to people, and none lives in the Dominican Republic.

-The sting of a Dominican scorpion is painful but is rarely lethal and does not require treatment in most cases.
-However, it is always better to ask for assistance at the nearest health care center, due to the danger of an allergic reaction or infection.
+A Dominican scorpion’s sting is painful but rarely lethal and does not require treatment in most cases.
+However, it is always better to ask for assistance at the nearest health care center due to the danger of an allergic reaction or infection.

 Are spiders in the Dominican Republic poisonous?

 Most people in the world have an irrational fear of spiders and spider webs.
 Nobody knows where it comes from.
 According to one of the most popular theories, the reason is the human environment.
 In particular, the development of that fear is much more likely within the Western world than, for example, in Cambodia, where roasted tarantulas and scorpions are considered a delicacy.